h2oai/sparkling-water/DEVEL.md

 ## Integration tests examples

 The following code reflects use-cases listed above.
-The code is executed in all testing environments (if applicable): local, standalone cluster, yarn
+The code is executed in all testing environments (if applicable): local, standalone cluster, yarn.
+It expects Spark 1.2.0.

  1. Initialize H2O